Kilian/messenger-demo-viewer/README.md

 ### License
-The messenger demo viewer is licensed under ISC.
+Messenger demo viewer is licensed under ISC.
 It is not affiliated with Facebook or Messenger.